d0mb/Bot-Discord-Tradingview/README.md

 # Bot-Discord-Tradingview
 # Tradingview Technical Indicator Recommendations send for Discord Channel.

-This robot sends signals from the Tradingview platform to your discord server using python.
+This bot sends signals from the Tradingview platform to your discord server using python.

+- 2 versions text embed or normal text.

 - Change "url" for your webhook url.